Poverty in Haiti: Aid, Earthquakes & Imperialism

 But not all NGOs are born equal.
 Or not all of them evolve similarly.
 Partner in Health for instance has a long history of establishing long-term relationships on the field – and in particular in Haiti.
 By partnering with local NGOs and organizations and ensuring they share the solution with them and the “target population”, they have been able to make a larger, more substantial impact on public health than many other international charities.

-NGOs vs. the government
+AID, NGOs and the Haitian government

 The biggest issue with the interaction between aid, NGOs and governments is that Haiti was left out of the equation, particularly its government.
 NGOs were identified as the most suited distributors of aid while the state was left to a total collapse, leaving it in absolutely no shape to fight the high levels of violence and extreme poverty in Haiti when most NGOs left the country.
 Particularly Haitians needed the aid to (re)build the most basic infrastructure that they had lost or that was essential for providing better public services (administrative, health care, postal,…) and distributing aid.